EllBock/pepper_object_detection/README.md

 ### OpenCV 4

-As of now, ROS Melodic (based on Ubuntu 18.04) comes with OpenCV 3.2.0, which unfortunately for us has a [bug](https://github.com/opencv/opencv/issues/6969) in its image stitching module.
-One of the options is to install OpenCV 4 from PyPI with the [``opencv-python``](https://pypi.org/project/opencv-python/) package.
+As of now, ROS Melodic (based on Ubuntu 18.04) comes with OpenCV 3.2.0 which, unfortunately for us, has a [bug](https://github.com/opencv/opencv/issues/6969) in its image stitching module.
+To solve this problem, we opted to install OpenCV 4 from PyPI with the [``opencv-python``](https://pypi.org/project/opencv-python/) package.

+*Any **system-wide** installation of OpenCV 4 should be fine for our intents and purposes.*

-If you don't want to install OpenCV 4 system-wide, you can install the ``opencv-python`` package anywhere you want, and then make it visible to our nodes.
-For example, we usually create a ``dependencies`` directory in the workspace, and downloaad the package there.
+But, if you don't want to install OpenCV 4 system-wide, you can install ``opencv-python`` with ``pip3`` in a directory of your choice.
+For example, we usually create a ``dependencies`` directory in our workspace, and downloaad the package there.
 ```
 $ mkdir dependencies
 $ cd dependencies
 $ pip3 install --target=. opencv-python
 ```
-Then, we make this directory visible to our nodes by changing the ``dependencies_path`` field in ``src/pepper_object_detection/config/default.yaml`` to the ``dependencies`` directory.
-If you have a system-wide installation of OpenCV 4, this field should remain empty (``""``).
+Then, to make this directory visible to our nodes, we change the ``dependencies_path`` field in ``src/pepper_object_detection/config/default.yaml`` to the ``dependencies`` directory.
+This field should be empty (``""``) otherwise.

 ## Usage